henrietta-k/adapt-learning-wiki/multilanguage.md

 - content examples, regulations and legal requirements
 - visual elements such as graphics, design and layout

 Fundamental to localisation is language, so much of the following instruction focuses on providing content in multiple languages.

-Adapt (v2.0.11) provides two features to support for multiple languages:
+Adapt (v2.0.11) provides two features to support for multiple languages: Export/Import and the Language Picker.

-- Export/Import: Adapt providesCommands that can be executed with Grunt.
+## Export/Import
+- Adapt provides export and import functionality via the command line.
 Export commands copy translatable fields into several CSV files to be used in preparing a translation.
 Import commands load translated content from CSV files matching the export format.
-- Language Picker: Component that presents a list of available languages and allows the learner to choose which she would prefer to work in.
-Component can be configured to appear before entering the course content and/or while the course is in progress.
+- Do not confuse this with exporting and importing completed courses.
+These techniques focus on exporting and importing texts, not entire courses.
+- Not all fields are exported for translation.
+Exported fields are marked as translatable in the plug-in's *properties.schema* file.
+Plug-ins that have no *properties.schema* will have no fields exported for translation.
+- Imported content relies on the presence of required plug-ins.
+The import process does not install plug-ins specified by the various language files.
+- Imported files must match the format produced by exporting translatable content.

 ## Language Picker
 - What it does